 CHD400 - Issues, Advocacy and Leadership in Childhood Education

-This course seeks to create a passion for leadership and advocacy in teacher candidates.
-The course provides a context in which the candidates examine current issues and trends in policy, ethics, organization and administration of early and middle level learning environments.
+The goal of this course is to develop teacher leaders who advocate for all children in early childhood and middle level grades.
+Candidates will examine current issues and trends in policy, ethics, organization and administration of early and middle level learning environments.
 Candidates will explore social, historical, and philosophical perspectives in the field of early childhood and middle level education (e.g. developmentally appropriate practice, advocacy, ethical conduct, standards-based education).
 In addition, they will analyze and apply skills that demonstrate effective advocacy and leadership.
-This course provides candidates with the opportunity to develop a comprehensive plan for advocacy on a relevant and timely educational issue of personal significance.
-This course involves field work in either an early childhood or middle level setting.
+This course provides candidates with the opportunity to develop a comprehensive plan for advocacy on a relevant and timely educational issue based on analysis of schoolwide and demographic data.
+The three-credit course involves fieldwork in an early childhood setting for Prek-4 majors and a or middle level setting for Grades 4-8 majors.
+Prek4/Special Education majors and Grades 4-8 /Special Education majors will complete the course for two credits with no field component included within this course.
 Candidates will also begin to be reflective practitioners, developing plans for their own professional development based on their self-identified strengths and weaknesses.
-Must have 2.5 GPA and current clearances (Acts 34, 151, 114, 24).

 CHD412 - Field Experiences with Diverse Populations

 This course is designed to provide students practical experiences in identifying and working with diverse populations in a K-8 classroom.
 The dimensions of diversity include race, ethnicity, gender, sexual orientation, language, culture, religion, mental and physical ability, class, and immigration status.
-Pennsylvania Department of Education Field competencies, Level 3, provide the objectives of this course.
-Students are required to complete these competencies with 30-45 hours of observation and teaching under the guidance and observation of a mentor teacher in K-8 elementary classroom.
-Current teaching technology and strategies to meet the needs of children in grades K-8 will be researched, observed and discussed.
+Pennsylvania Department of Education Field competencies, Levels 1 and 2, provide the objectives of this course.
+Students are required to complete these competencies with 30-45 hours of observation and classroom experience under the guidance and observation of a mentor teacher in K-8 elementary classroom.
+Current teaching technology and strategies to meet the needs of children in grades K-8 will be researched, observed, and discussed.
 Students will complete a diversity field project, in which they will complete an action research project to identify underrepresented groups in a K-8 classroom, areas of need, a plan of action, data analysis, conclusion, and recommendations.
-University classroom seminars and field classroom teaching experiences are combined to give students an opportunity to discover their aptitude and interest in working with K-8 school children.
+University classroom seminars and field classroom experiences are combined to give students an opportunity to discover their aptitude and interest in working with K-8 school children.
 The course is standards-based, supported by the Pennsylvania Department of Education standards for teacher preparation, the National Association for the Education of Young Children (NAEYC), the Association for Middle Level Education (AMLE), and the Interstate New Teacher Assessment and Support Consortium (InTASC).
-(Minimum 2.5 GPA and Current Clearances - Acts 34, 151, 114, 24).

 CHD413 - Content Area Literacy Field Experience